cammeer/team-profile-generator/README.md

   This application automatically generates a website for your project team or company.

 ![Team Profile Generator](./assets/images/teamprofile.png)

+[This link](https://cammeer.github.io/team-profile-generator/) will take you to my version of the deployed site if an index.html file is currently present.

   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)